2021 UST Growling Tigers basketball team

-The 2021 UST Growling Tigers men's basketball team represented University of Santo Tomas in the 84th season of the University Athletic Association of the Philippines.
-The men's basketball tournament for the academic year 2021-22 began in the second semester on March 26, 2022, and the host school for the season was De La Salle University.
+The 2021 UST Growling Tigers men's basketball team represented the University of Santo Tomas in the 84th season of the University Athletic Association of the Philippines.
+The men's basketball tournament for the academic year 2021–22 began in the second semester on March 26, 2022, and the host school for the season was De La Salle University.

 The Tigers tied their second worst record in the Final Four era after winning only three games against eleven losses which they also had in the 2016 season.
-After ending the first round of eliminations on a 2–5 record, the team won only one game before going on a six-game losing streak to end the tournament, which was marked by blowout losses that broke the UAAP record for the largest losing margins.
+After ending the first round of eliminations on a 2–5 record, the team won only one game before going on a six-game losing streak to end the tournament, which was marred by blowout losses that broke the UAAP record for the largest losing margins.

 They began their season with a 25-point loss against the FEU Tamaraws in a game played behind closed doors.
 The UAAP had earlier decided to hold the first four playing schedules under a bubble setup in observance of COVID-19 safety precautions.
 UST had five more blowout losses in the season that included their 44-point marginal defeat against FEU in their last playing date in the second round to surpass their 43-point loss to the De La Salle Green Archers back in 2016.
-Their 50-point loss to the Ateneo Blue Eagles in the second round set the mark for the league's biggest losing margin since 2003.
+Their 50-point loss to the Ateneo Blue Eagles in the second round set the mark for the league's biggest losing margin since recordkeeping became official in 2003.
 They also lost against the NU Bulldogs by 31 points in the first round, and by 29 points each to La Salle and the UP Fighting Maroons in the second round.
 Their 83–112 defeat against the Green Archers enabled their opponents to breach the 100-point barrier in the season.